The U-M Health System and surrounding community are reporting increased levels of Influenza.

 Community Flu Clinics

 UMHS Community Programs and Services, the Program for Multicultural Health, and Interpreter Services are partnering with the U-M School of Nursing, the U-M School of Public Health, and the U-M College of Pharmacy to provide free flu vaccines to those community members at high risk of developing serious complications like pneumonia, those who lack medical insurance, individuals with certain medical conditions (asthma, diabetes, chronic lung and heart disease), pregnant women, people age 65+, and anyone living with or caring for others who are at high risk of developing serious complications from the flu.
-The flu clinics are available at the following locations and no pre-registration is required.
 For more information, please contact Tammara Smith at 734-998-2156.

 For University of Michigan faculty, staff and students: